 Big, stone tiles make your guest bathroom feel ultra-zen, while marble countertops and walls create a contemporary vibe.
 If there’s a nice view, consider expanding the window so it can double as a piece of art.
 This effect can be especially striking when set within the shower.

-8. Guest Bathroom Powder Room Ideas
+8. Powder Room Perfection